 FFL payment gateways 101: a complete guide

-This page not only discusses how we can help you set up an FFL payment gateway but also contains information on what type of FFL may be best for your business, and what shopping carts work with the fewest hassles.
+This page discusses how to set up an FFL payment gateway and a 2A friendly merchant account along with information on what type of FFL may be best for your online FFL business.

 - Shopify and firearms sales: what you need to know